Odyhibit/TimeBasedOneTimePassword/README.md

 otp = totp.now()
 print("Current OTP:", otp)
 ```
-However I did not really learn how it works, so I decided to write a version using Python and **no** additional libraries.
-I did end up adding the time library so I would not have to keep typing in the date, and time over and over again, but aside from that convienience it is all just vanilla Python.
+While this approach was effective, it didn't provide me with a deep understanding of the underlying mechanics.
+So, I challenged myself to implement TOTP without relying on external libraries.
+The only exception was the time module, which I used to avoid manually entering the current date and time repeatedly.
+Beyond that, the implementation is pure, vanilla Python.

-So I started with https://datatracker.ietf.org/doc/html/rfc6238
+To begin, I referred to the RFC 6238 specification, which outlines the TOTP algorithm.
+Here's a high-level overview of how it works:

-The TOTP algorithm has a secret value that both parties have, then it calculates a counter, that counts how many 30 second periods have occured since the Unix epoch (00:00:00 UTC on Thursday, 1 January 1970).
+1. Secret Key: Both the server and the client share a secret key.

-So once we count how many half minutes have passed since then, we just slap that on the end of the secret and calulate the HOTP value for that.
+2. Time-Based Counter: The algorithm calculates the number of 30-second intervals (or "time steps") that have elapsed since the Unix epoch (00:00:00 UTC on January 1, 1970).

-The Hotp algorith takes a secret value, concatenates a counter to it, and then uses that Value to get an HMAC (Hash-based Message Authentication Code) this value is then truncated to a set number of decimal digits.
-I set the default at 6 since that's what I needed.
+3. HOTP Calculation: The TOTP value is derived by applying the HMAC-Based One-Time Password (HOTP) algorithm to the combination of the secret key and the time-based counter.

-HMAC is an algorithm ussualy used to verify file integrity.
-For my purpose it uses SHA-1 for hashing.
+4. Truncation: The resulting HMAC value is truncated to a fixed number of digits (typically 6).

-SHA-1 (Secure Hash Algorithm 1) is hashing function that has been around for a long time, and it is used as the core of TOTP.
+The HOTP algorithm itself relies on HMAC (Hash-based Message Authentication Code), which is commonly used for verifying data integrity.
+In this case, HMAC uses SHA-1 (Secure Hash Algorithm 1) as its underlying hashing function.
+SHA-1, despite its age, remains the core of TOTP's functionality.

-Like peeling back layers of onion I found out that the magic at the center was SHA-1.
+To better understand the process, I visualized the layers of the TOTP algorithm as follows:
 ```
 ┌──────────────────┐
 │    TOTP          │